grpc/proposal/A88-xds-data-error-handling.md

 To that end, we will introduce a new server feature in the bootstrap config called "resource_timer_is_transient_error".
-When this server feature is present, the timer will be set for 30 seconds instead of 15 seconds.
+When this server feature is present, the timer will be set for 30 seconds instead of 15 seconds, and when the timer fires, the resulting error will have status UNAVAILABLE instead of NOT_FOUND.
 When the timer fires, however, we will still invoke the watchers' `OnResourceChanged()` method with the error, because by definition this timer will fire only when we do not have a version of the resource cached.

 This server feature should be used only in cases where the server is known to support [xRFC TP3].
 If the server feature is used when the server